Rancho La Ciénega ó Paso de la Tijera: History

 The one square league land grant was made in 1843 by Micheltorena to Vicente Sanchez.
 Vicente Sanchez (1785–1846) was alcalde of Los Angeles in 1831–1832 and 1845.

-After Vicente Sanchez's death in 1846, his widow Maria Victoria Higuera and grandson Tomás Sánchez inherited the rancho.
+After Vicente Sanchez's death in 1846, his widow Maria Victoria Higuera and grandson Tomás Sánchez Ávila Tomás Ávila Sánchez inherited the rancho.

 With the cession of California to the United States following the Mexican-American War, the 1848 Treaty of Guadalupe Hidalgo provided that the land grants would be honored.
-As required by the Land Act of 1851, a claim for Rancho La Ciénega ó Paso de la Tijera was filed with the Public Land Commission in 1852, and the grant was patented to Tomas Sanchez in 1873.
+As required by the Land Act of 1851, a claim for Rancho La Ciénega ó Paso de la Tijera was filed with the Public Land Commission in 1852, and the grant was patented to Tomás Sánchez Ávila in 1873.

-Tomas Sanchez lived on the property belonging to his wife, Maria Sepulveda Sanchez, who owned part of Rancho San Rafael.
-In 1875, Tomas Sanchez sold Rancho La Cienega o Paso de la Tijera to Francis Pliney Fisk (F.P.F) Temple, Arthur J. Hutchinson, Henry Ledyard and Daniel Freeman.
+Tomás Sánchez Ávila lived on the property belonging to his wife, Maria Sepulveda Sanchez, who owned part of Rancho San Rafael.
+In 1875, Tomás Ávila Sánchez sold Rancho La Cienega o Paso de la Tijera to Francis Pliney Fisk (F.P.F) Temple, Arthur J. Hutchinson, Henry Ledyard and Daniel Freeman.
 However, Temple experienced financial difficulties and in 1875 Elias J. (Lucky) Baldwin acquired the rancho, giving his name to the hills that dominated the western section of the rancho and thereafter known as the Baldwin Hills.
 Baldwin used the ranch primarily as a sheep pasture but it was not profitable.
 When Baldwin died 1909, his daughter Anita M. Baldwin realized that there was oil on the estate, and by 1916 drilling had begun.